sigscale/im-helm/sigscale-im/README.md

 ## Resources
 The information model is based on TM Forum SID and 3GPP Network Resource Models (NRM).
 The catalog is populated with specifications representing the entities of the 3GPP NRMs as well as ETSI MEC and TM Forum ODA.
-The inventory contains dynamically created representations of the intantiated resources provided by this software application, obtained through self relection.
+The inventory is dynamically populated by entities representing the instantiated instance of this software application, obtained through self reflection.

 ## REST
 The core functions of the TMFC010 and TMFC012 ODA Components